-Barbervax was developed by the Moredun Research Institute, a UK-based animal health charity first established by farmers in 1920, in partnership with the Department of Primary Industries and Rural Development, Western Australia with support from Meat and Livestock Australia.
+Barbervax was developed by the Moredun Research Institute, a UK-based animal health charity first established by farmers in 1920, in partnership with the Department of Primary Industries and Regional Development, Western Australia with support from Meat and Livestock Australia.

 Barbervax (and Wirevax) is manufactured in Albany WA by Wormvax Australia Pty Ltd, a wholly owned subsidiary of Wormvax Limited which is wholly owned by the Moredun Research Institute, a registered Scottish Charity.
 All profits are invested in further research projects aimed at reducing livestock disease.

 Visit our ‘How to use’ page for information and advice on using the vaccine on hoggets, ewes and lambs.

 Eighty lambs on each of four properties near Armidale NSW were divided into two equal groups, one of which received the recommended course of Barbervax whereas the second group was left unvaccinated as controls.
 Both groups on each property shared the same paddock.

 Samples for worm egg counting were collected every fortnight from October to March.
 Each lamb’s average count over the summer was calculated and plotted on the graph.

 It was very clear that vaccination with Barbervax had depressed the worm egg count on each premises, thus reducing pasture contamination and controlling Barber’s Pole disease.